 Preferred school subjects

-In addition to successfully completing all the papers, you are also required to complete a minimum of 600 hours of planned supervised work placement prior to graduation.
-The aim of the work experience is to expose you to the engineering practices and management systems in the work environment.
+In addition to successfully completing all the papers, you also need to complete a minimum of 600 hours of planned supervised work placement.
+You are required to submit a report reflecting on your experience.
+This work experience exposes you to real engineering practices and management systems and helps you build engineering networks.

 Builds the foundation of knowledge and skills required for your chosen major.

 - Engineering Mathematics